dsobral/ADER17S/material/ADER17_practical.md

 The same way ENSEMBL is a good source for the genome sequence, it is also a good source to obtain gene annotations.
 ENSEMBL even defined a specific variant of the GFF format ([GTF](http://www.ensembl.org/info/website/upload/gff.html)) which is commonly accepted by most applications.

-**Task**: Obtain the latest Drosophila melanogaster GTF from Ensembl, as well as the GTF for the organism relevant for your project, if you have one.
+**TASK**: Obtain the latest Drosophila melanogaster GTF from Ensembl, as well as the GTF for the organism relevant for your project, if you have one.

 ## <a id="LO6.2">LO 6.2 - Visualizing alignments in IGV for single genes</a>